saeedabi1/CMPE_297_sec_49_Advanced_Deep_Learning/Assignment_1/README.md

 ## Semi supervised learnign assignment

-Pick an appropriate problem domain for semi supervised  learning for which a small data set is readily available, Implement and submit a proper colab with proper ablation study (with various tunings) using tensorboard  for semi supervised  learning.
+Semi-supervised learning is an approach to machine learning that combines a small amount of labeled data with a large amount of unlabeled data during training.
+Semi-supervised learning falls between unsupervised learning and supervised learning.